 The Wildcats were rolling early in the opening set, building their biggest lead of the night with an 18-12 advantage.
 But errors soon began to pile up.
 Linfield was practically giving points away as George Fox claimed 13 of the final 17 points to steal the first set, 25-22.

 Linfield spun a different tale in the second frame, staging a late-set comeback rather than a collapse to tie the match at one win apiece.
-Ritte-Camara paced the offense, recording kills on three of the Wildcats’ final five points, but it was the arms of Victoria Thompson (Soph., Newberg, Ore.) and Shayli Coppock (Jr., Temecula, Calif.) that ended the set with a block.
+Ritte-Camara paced the offense, recording kills on three of the Wildcats’ final five points, but it was the arms of Victoria Thompson (Jr., Newberg, Ore.) and Shayli Coppock (Sr., Temecula, Calif) that ended the set with a block.

 After the break, the Bruins scored the first four points and never gave up the lead while cruising, relatively speaking, to a third-set win.
 Linfield closed to the gap to one point at five different occasions, but never tipped the scales in their favor.

 George Fox was most efficient in the decisive fourth set, tallying 16 kills against just six errors, but the Wildcats hung tough.
 With the teams locked in a 20-20 tie, Linfield scored the next two points on a Kelsey Ludin (Sr., Bozeman, Mont.) ace and a Ritte-Camara kill.
 But that was the last time the ‘Cats held the lead.